janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

 <p align="center">
   https://youtu.be/ULK-bejEP4k

- - Control a Camera wherever you want in your House with this RC Car Camera.
- - You can control away from home like everything in HA.
- - In my case the camera have a lot of lag, must to have patience to move where you want.
- - Can control car speed!!
- - Battery docker station.
-Can use it also when is charging

 I am not an electronics, programming or espHome expert.
 I have been searching, getting inspiration from videos and looking for information until I put the pieces together.
 What I am is a big fan of Home Assistant with a multitude of home automation devices, even addicted :).